JGedd/fem-four-card-feature/README.md

 ### Useful resources

-- [Florin Popin YouTube video](https://www.youtube.com/watch?v=PcSUEo0P0GU) - This helped me with using CSS translate on two of the cards.
+- [Florin Pop YouTube video](https://www.youtube.com/watch?v=PcSUEo0P0GU) - This helped me with using CSS translate on two of the cards.

 ## Author